Skip to main content

-|10 min read
+·Updated |10 min read

 Airdrops feel like free money.
-You check your wallet one day and find tokens you never bought — UNI, ENS, ARB, OP.
+You check your wallet one day and find tokens you never bought: UNI, ENS, ARB, OP.
 The natural instinct is to ignore them until you sell.
 But HMRC has clear rules on airdrop taxation, and getting this wrong can cost you significantly.

 The core issue is cost basis.
 If an airdrop is classified as income, the fair market value at receipt becomes your cost basis for that token.
 If it is not classified as income, your cost basis is zero.
 When you eventually sell, the difference between these two treatments can be thousands of pounds in overstated capital gains.
+For a quick answer on a specific drop, the free airdrop tax checker walks through the HMRC tests in under a minute.

 How HMRC classifies airdrops